HomeStories & VideosWhere to Explore: A Month-by-Month Guide

 Seabirds such as Atlantic Puffins begin to nest on seaside cliffs in May on Scotland's Northern Isles.

 For a British Isles escape far from Big Ben and Stonehenge, head to the archipelagos of Shetland and Orkney, a realm of folklore and weatherworn coasts.
-Spring is hen the isles awaken: buds sprout across the moors and meadows, seabirds nest on cliff edges and lambs graze in fresh pastures.
-Brisk air and occasional drizzle are a fair trade for uncrowded landmarks: wander the haunting 5,000-year-old stone dwellings of Skara Brae, and ponder the mysteries of the Ring of Brodgar, a circle of prehistoric megaliths.
+Spring is when the isles awaken: Buds sprout across the moors and meadows, seabirds nest on cliff edges and lambs graze in fresh pastures.
+Brisk air and occasional drizzle are a fair trade for uncrowded landmarks: Wander the haunting 5,000-year-old stone dwellings of Skara Brae, and ponder the mysteries of the Ring of Brodgar, a circle of prehistoric megaliths.

 June: Galápagos